MatijaNovosel/advent-of-code/README.md

 ## 🚀 Usage

+The folders are organized by day and contain the solution `index.js`, the input `input.txt` and the task description `README.md`.

 1. Install the dependencies: `npm i` (only one being my [utilities package](https://github.com/MatijaNovosel/matija-utils))
 2. Run `npm day {n}` to see both of the outputs of a specified day (1 - 25)